BHoM/documentation/docs/Development/Testing/index.md

     In BHoM we mistakenly perpetrate it in a couple of places:

     - in the setup of the [Test Solution parent folder](#create-a-new-unit-tests-directory) (the `.ci/unit-tests` folder; we should have `.ci/tests`)
     - in the name of the [Data-Driven test component](./Data-Driven-Tests.md) (which is called "unit test", but could be called "data driven test").
+BHoM's data-driven tests are simply a type of unit test (equality assertion on the stored output data of a single method).

 #### A Functional test example
 Examples of Functional tests can be seen in the `Robot_Adapter_Tests` project.
 Adapter Test projects will likely contain lots of functional tests, as we care about testing complex behaviours like Push and Pull.